artandmath/AssetManager/README.md

 )
 ```

+Open AssetManager in Nuke from Windows:Custom:Asset Manager
+Hover cursor over the first text field for schema syntax.
-Open the example nukescript for further documentation.
+Open the example nukescript for schema examples.

 To disable color on the tokens and to disable the override field above the tokens, add the following environment variables with empty stirngs: